 There are so many lessons that I have learned while visiting the hospital and watching my children on life support machines.
 This is the first post in a series of premature baby posts that I will be writing over the coming months.
 Below is a list of posts that you will see in the premature baby series:

-- Kangarooing – The benefits of skin to skin contact for preemies
+- Kangarooing – The 9 benefits of kangaroo Care NICU. https://scantilydad.com/kangaroo-care-nicu/

 - When premature babies come home

 Having a premature baby is hard.
 It is one of the hardest things that you may ever deal with.
 I can give you two bits of advice, they would be; have faith in the NICU and you and your partner should stick together.
 The Doctors, nurses, and technology in the hospitals are amazing and sticking with your partner during these tough times will make your life easier.

 Are you currently coping with having a premature baby?
 If there is anything else that you would like me to write about concerning preemies then let me know in the comments below.